-As a member of the Nomination and Compensation Committee, he participated in all 2 meetings of the Committee held during the fiscal year under review and contributed to maintaining and enhancing the objectivity and transparency of the procedures for determining the nomination and compensation of Directors.
+As a member of the Nomination and Compensation Committee, he participated in all 4 meetings of the Committee held during the fiscal year under review and contributed to maintaining and enhancing the objectivity and transparency of the procedures for determining the nomination and compensation of Directors.

-Mr. Tadaaki Naito participated in all 12 meetings of the Board of Directors held during the fiscal year under review.
+Mr. Tadaaki Naito participated in 11 meetings out of 12 meetings of the Board of Directors held during the fiscal year under review.
 He has adequately fulfilled his responsibilities as Director by expressing his opinions actively at the meetings of the Board of Directors from an independent and objective standpoint and striving to supervise the Company's management and Directors based on insight gained through having long been engaged in the corporate management of Nippon Yusen Kabushiki Kaisha and his abundant knowledge and experience in logistics operations, etc.

-Mr. Tetsuya Shoji participated in 9 meetings out of the 9 meetings of the Board of Directors.
+Mr. Tetsuya Shoji participated in 11 meetings out of 12 meetings of the Board of Directors held during the fiscal year under review.
 He has adequately fulfilled his responsibilities as Director by expressing his opinions actively at the meetings of the Board of Directors from an independent and objective standpoint and striving to supervise the Company's management and Directors based on insight gained through having long been engaged in the corporate management of NTT Communications Corporation and his abundant knowledge and experience in business operation innovation, etc., utilizing new digital technologies.

-As a member of the Nomination and Compensation Committee, he participated in 1 meeting out of the one meeting of the Committee held after his assumption and contributed to maintaining and enhancing the objectivity and transparency of the procedures for determining the nomination and compensation of Directors.
+As a member of the Nomination and Compensation Committee, he participated in 3 meetings out of 4 meetings of the Committee held during the fiscal year under review and contributed to maintaining and enhancing the objectivity and transparency of the procedures for determining the nomination and compensation of Directors.

-Ms. Kazuko Kimura participated in 9 meetings out of the 9 meetings of the Board of Directors.
+Ms. Kazuko Kimura participated in all 12 meetings of the Board of Directors held during the fiscal year under review.
 She has adequately fulfilled his responsibilities as Director by expressing her opinions actively at the meetings of the Board of Directors from an independent and objective standpoint and striving to supervise the Company's management and Directors based on insight gained through having served in prominent posts at external organizations such as the World Health Organization after working for the Ministry of Health and Welfare and as professor at National University Corporation Kanazawa University, as someone who holds a Ph.D. holder in pharmaceutical sciences, and her abundant knowledge and experience in the field of medical and health care, etc.